slhck/slhck.github.io/_posts/2026-06-29-writing-simple.md

 Big headlines should serve as anchors, guiding the reader from one section to the next.
 Use subheadings only when the text becomes too long or complex to be easily understood (e.g., technical reports).

 Humans love a good story.
 A good overall structure is based on narrative arcs that [resonate with people](https://www.duarte.com/resources/books/resonate/).
 It's worth knowing a few typical story trajectories (often based on three pillars) so you can conform your writing to one of them.
-This is not a hard rule, of course, but I've always found it helpful to have a very coarse structure I can adhere to.
+You do not have to follow this approach exactly, but I've always found it helpful to have a very coarse structure I can adhere to.

 Here is one such arc: